dabedin/ai-de-camp/aidecamp-a2a/README.md

-# AI de Camp - A2A Implementation
+# AI-de-Camp - A2A Implementation

 This is a Python implementation of the AI de Camp wargaming application that supports both the traditional REST API and the A2A (Agent-to-Agent) protocol using Semantic Kernel.